TV shoppers use Amazon product details and reviews, even when they don’t buy on Amazon

 - Expand your reach beyond active shopping context by using our in-market audience segments to reach customers with display ads both on and off of Amazon via our programmatic ad solution.

 - Remarket to audiences who have previously visited a brand’s product detail page(s).

 Learn more about Sponsored Products and Sponsored Brands today.
 For more information about display ads, contact your Amazon Advertising account executive or get in touch with an advertising representative.

 Research source and methodology

-Amazon commissioned comScore to design, field and tabulate results of this study via their online research panel.
-Panelists were recruited via email, and 609 respondents completed the survey between 17 April and 20 April 2018.
-Respondents were qualified as US residents aged 18 or older who bought a TV via any channel, offline or online, in the prior six months. comScore research analysts applied weighting factors to the survey data to ensure that the sample reflected the US recent TV buyer population on age, gender and income distributions as reported in comScore’s Plan Metrix.
+Amazon commissioned comScore to design, field, and tabulate results of this study via their online research panel.
+Panelists were recruited via email, and 609 respondents completed the survey between April 17 and April 20, 2018.
+Respondents were qualified as US residents aged 18 or older who bought a TV via any channel, offline or online, in the prior six months. comScore research analysts applied weighting factors to the survey data to ensure the sample reflected the US recent TV buyer population on age, gender, and income distributions as reported in comScore’s Plan Metrix.
 Please visit https://www.comscore.com/ for more details.